B2.7 Represent and solve problems involving the multiplication of three-digit whole numbers by decimal tenths, using algorithms.

 The decimal point plays a significant role in decimal notation.
 It separates the whole part from the decimal part.

-This recognition of the role of the ones digit is evidenced by the names given to the place value of the digits on either side of the unit.
-Thus, the tenths represent a quantity ten times smaller than the unit.
+This recognition of the role of the ones digit is evidenced by the names given to the place value of the digits on either side of it.
+Thus, the tenths represent a quantity ten times smaller than one and the tens are ten times bigger.

 Knowledge: Algorithm